Baby-Naps

 1. Is it okay if my baby only naps for 30 minutes?

-If your newborn only naps for 30 minutes, that’s a short nap.
+Even if there is no ideal nap duration for newborn babies, if your newborn only naps for 30 minutes, that’s a short nap.
 Short naps are normal and developmentally appropriate in those first several months.
 Please don't let those short naps steal your joy.

 2. What’s the ideal nap schedule?